OVERVIEW

 • 2 engaging, knowledgeable and experienced guides

-• 3 nights’ comfortable accommodation in 2 bedroom chalets, so you will have a private bedroom/bathroom, and share the common area’s of the chalet with the other bedrooms’ occupants.
+• 3 nights’ excellent accommodation in 2 bedroom chalets, so you will have a private bedroom/bathroom, and share the common area’s of the chalet with the other bedrooms’ occupants.

 • All transport from Hobart and luggage transport